-Where the declaration makes reference to tuberculosis, the carcase and offal lymph nodes should be examined in detail and appropriate records made, using form TB50 as a template.
+Where the declaration makes reference to tuberculosis (TB), the carcase and offal lymph nodes should be examined in detail and appropriate records made, using form TB50 as a template.
+The suspicion of TB in deer is notifiable and must be reported to APHA, who will advise on further action to take.
 The incidence and significance of TB varies in different parts of the UK.
-The advice of APHA should therefore be sought on what further action to take in relation to wild deer where TB infection is suspected.
+Scotland is Officially TB Free, but a low incidence remains.